mikeymclellan/brew-fridge/readme.md

 ## Goal

-Build an IoT brewing setup as cheaply as possible using [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing).
+Build an IoT brewing  as cheaply as possible using [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing).

 ## Architecture